D3SOX/arch-guide/docs/installation/useful-packages.md

 ```
 - `xf86-video-amdgpu` is for newer AMD GPUs
 - `xf86-video-nouveau` is the open source NVIDIA driver
-- `xf86-video-intel` is for intel GPUs
+- `xf86-video-intel` is the open source Intel driver (You probably want to leave this out and it will use the modesetting driver.
+For more information refer to [the wiki](https://wiki.archlinux.org/index.php/Intel_graphics#Installation))
 - `xf86-video-ati` is for older AMD GPUs
 - `xf86-video-vmware` for VirtualBox, VMWare, QEMU
 - `xf86-video-fbdev` for Hyper-V